florisoft/User.Manuals/BASIS/Fust administration/Fustadministratie ENG.md

 # Florisoft Manual Package Administration

 Welcome to the Florisoft manual for the Package administration module.
-In Florisoft the issue and return of all packaging can be administered.
+In Florisoft the issuing and return of all packaging can be administered.

 ## Package Administration